k-mundra/space_biofilm/README.md

 ## Acknowledgements

-We thank Dr. Pamela Flores (CU Boulder), Dr. Luis Zea (CU Boulder), and NASA for making the OSD-554 and OSD-627 datasets publicly available and for their guidance throughout this project.
+We thank Dr. Pamela Flores (CU Boulder), Dr. Luis Zea (CU Boulder), and NASA for making the OSD-554 and OSD-627 datasets publicly available.

 ---